avr-llvm/llvm/test/MC/AVR/COVERAGE.md

 ** There should be at least two tests for each instruction to be considered tested **

+** Also note that just because a test exists, does not mean it passes **

 Arithmetic and Logic Instructions

 Mnemonic | Operands  | Description                                     | Has MC Unit Test